Shelex/cypress-allure-plugin/README.md

 ## Screenshots

-Screenshots are attached automatically, for other type of content use `testAttachment` (inside test with cy chainer) or `attachment` (outside test with synchronous api)
+Screenshots are attached automatically, for other type of content use `testAttachment` (for current test) or `attachment` (for current executable)

-## Roadmap

--   API cleanup as not all labels are needed inside test
--   Better steps lifecycle

 ## Examples